malkidilhara99/University_Course_Management_System/DEPLOYMENT.md

 ## Step 2: Deploy Backend to Railway

-1. **Create a Railway account** if you don't have one
+1. **Create a Railway account** if needed
    - Go to [railway.app](https://railway.app)
-   - Sign up with your GitHub account
+   - Sign up with GitHub account

 2. **Create a new project in Railway**
    - Click "New Project"
    - Select "Deploy from GitHub repo"
-   - Choose your "University_Course_Management_System" repository
+   - Choose the "University_Course_Management_System" repository
    - Click "Deploy Now"

-3. **Add a MySQL database to your project**
+3. **Add a MySQL database to the project**
-   - In your project dashboard, click "New"
+   - In the project dashboard, click "New"
    - Select "Database" and then "MySQL"
    - Wait for the database to be provisioned

-4. **Configure environment variables for your backend**
+4. **Configure environment variables for the backend**
-   - Go to your backend service
+   - Go to the backend service
    - Click on the "Variables" tab
    - Add the following variables:
      ```